EMT Initial – Spring 2024

 Attention: Course Considerations

-- Once you have secured a preliminary seat you will receive information on how to register with Castlebranch to complete the drug screen and background check.
+- Once you have registered, if seats are available, you will receive an automatic confirmation email from the ACERIP site.
+You will then receive information on how to register with Castlebranch to complete the drug screen and background check.

 - Students MUST be in the Chapel Hill area or able to commute to Durham/Chapel Hill after the didactic portion of the class ends in order to participate in the clinical component.